 (b) on other days, at times approved by both the Commission and the committee or other authority controlling the race course.

-(3a) No bookmaker shall bet or carry on business as such on a race course under subsection (3) unless a steward is present at the race course while that betting or business is carried on to supervise the conduct of the betting or business.
+(3a) Subject to subsection (3b), no bookmaker shall bet or carry on business as such on a race course under subsection (3) unless a steward is present at the race course while that betting or business is carried on to supervise the conduct of the betting or business.

+(3b) A bookmaker may take bets —

+(a) by means of telephone betting in accordance with the regulations; or

+(b) by means of internet betting in accordance with the regulations,

+on a race course under subsection (3) whether or not a steward is present at the race course to supervise the conduct of the betting.

 (4) A steward may —

 (a) permit a bookmaker who is a natural person to use a licensed manager or a licensed employee, being a manager or employee specifically nominated to and approved by that authority for that purpose —